LucaParsani/Advent-of-Code-2k23---Mining-Rubies/README.md

 - Day 9:
   - I expected this one to be tricky, but it wasn't at all.
 First time I used the ```.map``` method in Ruby, does its job nicely.
 Might come in handy when the data structures will become more complex
 - Day 10:
-  - This might just be my most embarrassing AoC yet.
+  - This might just be my most embarrassing AoC kata yet.
 Not only the code is clunky and requires manual input for the starting point (I told myself I would update it when I had finished Part 2), I also struggled a lot on Part 2.
 I was so tired I couldn't come up with a solution, although I was close enough: the small solved inputs worked fine, but the puzzle input itself didn't.
 I will try to solve it again when i'm at full speed.
 My guess it's to implement a flooding algorithm, tuned up a bit to fit the specifics
   - //TODO
 - Day 11:
   - After yesterday's defeat we're back with matrix's.
 This time wasn't so difficult though, so I managed to solve it with relatively clean code.
 I was let down by the ```.between?()``` method, I thought it worked even with the bigger number first, though a simple mirrored one in an OR condition worked just fine.
 Overall, pretty fun kata